jimtough/docker-mastery-course/README.md

 ### Building your image (locally)

-`docker image build -t my-new-image-tag`

-* Run this command from the same directory where your Dockerfile is located.
+Run this command from the same directory where your Dockerfile is located:
+`docker image build -t my-new-image-tag .`

-* Run your image with `docker container run my-new-image-tag`
+Run your image with:
+`docker container run my-new-image-tag`

 ----